 A study published in the journal Translational Psychiatry suggests that women living in areas with unsafe levels of particulate matters are possibly at twice the risk of developing dementia.

-Pollution, mortality rates and mental disorders
+3. Air pollution and mental disorders

-A study conducted by Hong King Polytechnic University, revealed that those with mental and behavioral disorders have a higher chance of dying on days when air pollution reaches extreme heights, The Guardian reports.
+A study conducted by Hong King Polytechnic University revealed that those with mental and behavioral disorders have a higher chance of dying on days when air pollution reaches extreme heights, The Guardian reports.
 The research was published in Environmental International.

 Researchers looked at a decade's worth of death records and statistics, and found that death risks increase 16% on the first day of heavy haze, and rise to 27% on the second day.
 In the event that heavy ozone pollution is added to the mix, the mortality risk rises to 79%.